ahmedbesbes/audiolizr/README.md

     docker run -it --rm -p 3000:3000 speech_to_text_pipeline:m57a6etzlg4imhqa serve --production
 ```

-Run the bento from the docker image:
+Run the service from the build docker image

 ```
 docker run -it --rm -p 3000:3000 speech_to_text_pipeline:m57a6etzlg4imhqa serve --production --api-workers 2
 ```

 ### Deploy to EC2